 5. Finding your engagement ring design

-When considering engagement ring styles there are two key things to consider.
-First is of course the aesthetic choice, think about your partner's style and also look at their hands!
-Those with longer fingers may prefer an oval or emerald cut and vice versa those with smaller hands will suit a round or cushion cut.
+When considering engagement ring styles, there are two key things to think about.
+Think about your partner's style.
+You should also consider their hands.
+Those with longer fingers may prefer an oval or emerald cut, while those with smaller hands will suit a round or cushion cut.

 6. Choosing the metal for your ring

 The choice of metal colour is often a little easier than some parts of the design process as your partner may already be giving you a clue!
 Look at their existing jewellery collection to see if they already have a favourite metal colour.

 In terms of quality, we would always recommend 18k gold and platinum as these are sturdier than lower karat grades.
 The lower the karat grade the more prone to scratching and scuffing the metal, which isn’t ideal for something that you’d want to last a lifetime.

 7. To pave band or not pave band

 Once you’ve chosen the centre stone, design and metal you’re onto the home stretch!
 Sparkling pave bands have become increasingly popular in recent years and are undoubtedly beautiful.
 It’s important to be aware however that they are harder to resize and more delicate than their plain counterparts.
 It is normal for people’s ring sizes to change throughout their lifetime, so a plain band may be a more practical choice if you’re hesitating between the two.